We’ve compiled our top tips for looking after your caravan – so that you can keep your caravan in good shape and ready to use whenever you need it.

 1. Keep your caravan covered

-To avoid moisture, damp, dirt and UV damage it’s a good idea to cover up your caravan when it’s not being used.
-You could use a tarpaulin, but the best way of protecting your caravan from the elements would be to use a waterproof, breathable caravan cover that is designed specifically for your make and model of caravan.
+To avoid moisture, damp, dirt, and UV damage, it’s a good idea to cover your caravan when it’s not being used.
+The best way of protecting your caravan from the elements is to use a waterproof, breathable caravan cover that is designed specifically for your make and model of caravan.

 2. Look after your tyres